 Substantially all of the State's Group I employees hired on or before June 30, 2003 may become eligible for these benefits at 60 years of age after attainment of ten years of State creditable service if they elect to receive pension payments on a periodic basis rather than as a lump sum.
 Group I employees hired on or after July 1, 2003 must attain 20 years of State creditable service and be 60 years of age (65 if hired on or after July 1, 2011) in order to be eligible for retiree health benefits.
 Group II employees are subject to somewhat different age and creditable service requirements, as are certain Group I employees with 30 years of creditable service.
 Group I and Group II employees, or surviving spouses if applicable, may also qualify for retiree health benefits as the result of job-related accidental disability or death or non-job related disability or death.
-Similar benefits for active employees are authorized by RSA 21-I:30 and are provided through the Employee and Retiree Benefit Risk Management Fund (the "Fund"), established in October 2003, which finances the State's self-funded employee and retiree health benefit program ("State OPEB Plan").
+Similar benefits for active employees are authorized by RSA 21-I:30 and are provided through the Fund.

-State retiree health benefits paid from the Fund, totaled \$70.9 million to cover 10,614 retirees and dependents in fiscal year 2013 on a pay-as-you-go (cash) basis.
+State retiree health benefits paid from the Fund, including administrative costs, totaled \$71.6 million to cover 11,970 retirees and dependents in fiscal year 2014 on a pay-as-you-go (cash) basis.
+The Fund's financials for fiscal year 2014 are not finalized.
+Therefore, the amount of fiscal year 2014 retiree health benefits paid is unaudited, estimated and subject to change.
 The State does not pre-fund OPEB costs.
 However, it does have authorization to establish a trust account in which resources are identified and accumulated for purposes of funding retiree health benefits.
 To date no funds have been paid into the trust.

 In 2011, following a procurement process, the Department of Administrative Services retained The Segal Company ("Segal") to assist, among other matters, in the determination and valuation of the State OPEB Plan liability under GASB Statement No. 45.
 Segal provides to the State benefits consulting, claims auditing and actuarial services for the purposes of setting rates for its self-funded health and dental plans.
-The current State OPEB Plan liability actuarial valuation as of December 31, 2012, dated September 27, 2013, is posted to the State's website at http://admin.state.nh.us.
+The current complete State OPEB Plan liability actuarial valuation as of December 31, 2012, dated September 27, 2013, is posted to the State's website at http://admin.state.nh.us.
 GASB Statement No. 45 does not mandate the prefunding of postemployment benefit liabilities.
-The State currently plans to only partially fund (on a pay-as-you-go basis) the annual required contribution ("ARC"), at an actuarially determined rate in accordance with the parameters of GASB Statement No. 45.
+The State currently plans to only partially fund (on a pay-as-you-go basis) the ARC for the State OPEB Plan, at an actuarially determined rate in accordance with the parameters of GASB Statement No. 45.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities over a period not to exceed thirty years.
-The following table presents the State OPEB Plan cost, the amount contributed and the change in the net State OPEB Plan obligation as reported in the State's unaudited CAFR for fiscal year 2013 (dollar amounts in thousands):
+The following table presents the State OPEB Plan cost, the estimated amount contributed and the change in the net State OPEB Plan obligation that are estimated to be reported in the State's CAFR for fiscal year 2014 (dollar amounts in thousands):

-Annual Required Contribution/OPEB Cost \$132,331
+Annual Required Contribution/OPEB Cost \$139,139

-Interest on net OPEB obligation 30,565
+Interest on net OPEB obligation 34,456

-Adjustment to annual required contribution (25,084)
+Adjustment to annual required contribution (28,278)

-Annual OPEB cost 137,812
+Annual OPEB cost 145,317

-Contributions made (pay-as-you-go) (51,332)
+Contributions made (pay-as-you-go) (52,624)

-Increase in Net OPEB Obligation 86,480
+Increase in Net OPEB Obligation 92,693

-Net OPEB Obligation - Beginning of Year 679,219
+Net OPEB Obligation - Beginning of Year 765,699

-Net OPEB Obligation - End of Year \$765,699
+Net OPEB Obligation - End of Year \$858,392

-The \$86.5 million increase in net State OPEB Plan obligation is reflected in the State's fiscal year 2013 government-wide financial statements as claims and compensated absences payable.
+The estimated and unaudited increase in net State OPEB Plan obligation is \$92.7 million for the State's fiscal year 2014.